FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/fidl/tutorials/fidl.md

 ## Prerequisites

-This tutorial expects that you have completed the [Getting Started][getting-started] guide and are able to build and run Fuchsia (whether using `fx qemu` or on actual hardware).
-You should be familiar with running components on Fuchsia using `fx serve` and `fx shell run`, which are covered in [Run an example component][component].
+This tutorial expects that you have completed the [Getting Started][getting-started] guide and are able to build and run Fuchsia (using [FEMU][femu] or a physical device).
+You should be familiar with running components on Fuchsia, which is covered in [Run an example component][run-examples].
 This tutorial is the first of the sequence of FIDL tutorials listed in the [overview][overview].

 ## Overview